JAlcocerT/JAlcocerT/content/blog/iot-messagingprotocols.md

 See also https://bunkeriot.github.io/BunkerM/

+> BunkerM is an open-source, **containerized MQTT management solution** that bundles together a Mosquitto broker with a comprehensive web interface.

-These tools will be useful:
+These tools will also be useful:

 1. VSCodium
-2. THonny
+2. Thonny - *I would stick to this one*
 3. Arduino IDE

 ### MQTT x PicoW x DHT22